MRDGH2821/MRDGH2821/Resume_Section.md

 ### Weakness

 - Not so Good leader
-  - IF I'm assigned as leader, then I will need 1-2 Advisors after which this will no longer be a weakness -
+    - IF I'm assigned as leader, then I will need 1-2 Advisors after which this will no longer be a weakness
+-	I am plagued with some Vices

 ### Opportunities

+-	If I am put in a leadership position along with 2 advisors, then I can overcome my weakness.
+-	If I practice setting determination efficiently, I can progress a lot.

 ### Challenges/Threats

+-	I happen to lose track, which could lead me to potential loss.

 ### Other Aspects